MrSinho/function-engine/README.md

 ![](Images/window_setup.PNG)

-Before running, let's save all what we've done: click on the save icon of the toolbar (down left corner), then give a name to the code:
+Before running, let's save what we've done: click on the save icon of the toolbar (down left corner), then give a name to the code:

 ![](Images/save_as.PNG)